levelops-tools-admin/levelops-plugins-legacy/README.md

 LevelOps Plugins are licensed under Apache License, Version 2

 # Installation
+## With Auto Installation Script

+      curl https://raw.githubusercontent.com/levelops-tools-admin/levelops-plugins/master/autosetup.sh -s -o /tmp/autosetup.sh && chmod +x /tmp/autosetup.sh && /tmp/autosetup.sh

+## Step By Step

       mkdir -p ~/tools/levelops
       git clone --depth 1 https://github.com/levelops-tools-admin/levelops-plugins ~/tools/levelops
       cd ~/tools/levelops
       pip install virtualenv # in some environments pip3 is available instead of pip mkdir -p env
-      virtualenv env # For MAC and linux if python 3 is the default python virtualenv -p /usr/bin/python3 env # Example to specify the python3 binary source env/bin/activate
+      virtualenv env # If python 3 is not the default python 'virtualenv -p /usr/bin/python3 env' to specify the path to the python 3 binary source env/bin/activate
       pip install -r requirements.txt

+## Aditional dependencies

+The GCP Service Discovery Tool requires the gcloud cli to be installed and accesible in the path.
+Please follow Google's instructions to install the gcloud cli which can be found [here](https://cloud.google.com/sdk/docs#install_the_latest_cloud_tools_version_cloudsdk_current_version).

 # Modes of Operation
 **Standalone Mode:** Use this mode, to test the plug-in locally.
 The plug-in will output the results locally.